faudio/faudio/doc/Collections.md

 }
 ~~~~

 If a reference type is required to persist beyond the original scope it can be copied or moved.
+The
-The \ref doremir_move function does nothing, it just serves as a mnemonic to mark out that
+@ref doremir_move function does nothing, it just serves as a mnemonic to mark out that ownership is
-ownership is being transfered.
+being transfered.

 ~~~~
 {